 Lack of Appetite

-Guinea pigs that are very ill will refuse to eat, and may show signs of weight loss if the appetite loss has persisted for some time.
-You may also see your Guinea pig avoid drinking water, which can quickly lead to serious dehydration.
 A good way to keep track of how much your Guinea pig is eating is to invest in a small animal scale or baby scale and weigh them weekly.
 With a pet as small as a Guinea pig, there doesn't need to be much weight loss to lead to serious health issues.

 Bad Urine and Feces

-Some common signs of serious illness and potential for death in Guinea pigs are watery diarrhea, and blood in their stool or urine.
-Straining to urinate or defecate are also signs your Guinea pig has a urinary or intestinal obstruction, or kidney disease, and needs medical care.
-Another common sign that is often missed is simply producing fewer feces than normal and in smaller sizes.
-In other words, your pig may still be defecating, but in smaller amounts, or the individual "pieces" of feces will look smaller than normal.
+Another common sign that's often missed is producing fewer feces than normal and in smaller sizes.
+Your pig may still defecate, but in smaller amounts.
+Or the individual "pieces" of feces will look smaller than normal.
 If you notice a clear difference in how much waste your Guinea pig produces, talk to your veterinarian as soon as possible.

 Fever